 In addition, the stadiums all are designed to have a high degree of flexibility.
 Designers created AT&T Stadium with not only the ability to host championship football contests from high school to pros, but ones for college basketball or even professional Motocross.
-Lucas Oil Stadium will show its flexibility when it serves as the home of the Final Four in the basketball hotbed of Indiana.

 An Enhanced Fan Experience